emavap/HeatingControl/README.md

 ### What Happens Automatically

-1. **Schedule Evaluation**: All schedules are evaluated based on current time and presence
+1. **Schedule Evaluation**: All schedules are evaluated based on current time and presence rules
-2. **Device Control**: Climate devices are turned on/off based on active schedules
-3. **Temperature Setting**: Devices are set to the temperature from their active schedule(s) - highest wins if multiple
-4. **Fan Mode**: Fan mode from the schedule with highest temperature
-5. **Gas Heater**: Activated when any schedule with "use_gas_heater" is active, using the highest temperature from those schedules
+2. **Decision Building**: Target HVAC state, temperature, and fan mode are computed for every climate device (highest temperature wins) and the gas heater
+3. **Change Detection**: Decisions are compared against the last command sent to each entity to determine what actually needs to change
+4. **Command Dispatch**: HVAC mode, temperature, and fan commands are sent only where differences are detected, with settle delays when toggling HVAC state
+5. **Gas Heater Handling**: The gas heater is turned on when requested by a schedule and explicitly turned off when no schedule needs it

 ### Device Control Logic

-- **Turn ON**: When a schedule becomes active for a device
+- **Turn ON**: When a decision requires the device to heat
-  - Set HVAC mode to "heat"
-  - Wait 5 seconds for device to settle
-  - Set target temperature (from schedule, highest if multiple active schedules)
-  - Set fan mode (from schedule with highest temperature, if supported)
+  - If the HVAC mode is not already `heat`, send `set_hvac_mode` and wait 5 seconds
+  - Apply the target temperature whenever it differs from the previous command
+  - Apply the fan mode when it differs and the device supports the requested mode
-  - Wait 2 seconds for final settling
+  - If the HVAC mode changed in this cycle, wait an additional 2 seconds for a final settle

-- **Turn OFF**: When no active schedules need the device
+- **Turn OFF**: When no active decision needs the device, send `set_hvac_mode: off`
-  - Set HVAC mode to "off"

-- **State Tracking**: Integration only sends commands when state actually changes (avoids unnecessary calls)
+- **State Tracking**: The coordinator records the last HVAC, temperature, and fan command per entity so the next cycle can skip redundant calls while still reacting to setpoint or fan changes

 ### Monitoring with Binary Sensors